idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Project > Export and exchange > Export as bilingual document** = Export a bilingual document which can be edited by a proofreader, and re-imported into CafeTran.
 Any changes can be incorporated back into the project (through Project > Import bilingual document).

 Note: Importing changes back into the project is only supported for native projects, not external ones.

+Note: You can export filtered segments as a bilingual Word document.
+The return import is also possible into EXACTLY the same filter only.

 **Project > Export and exchange > Export as bilingual document with notes** = Export a bilingual document as above, but also include any segment notes.
 Any changes, including in notes, will be incorporated back into the project (through Project > Import bilingual document).